fabricetriboix/skal/routing.md

    sending to B until its queue size is not full anymore (which is the case when the queue size comes below a certain lower threshold; this second threshold is lower in order to have an hysteresis effect).
- - The code sends to thread A an 'xoff' message telling it to stop sending any message to thread B.
+ - The code sends to thread A an `xoff` message telling it to stop sending any message to thread B.
- - The code sends to thread B an 'ntf-xon' message; this tells thread B to send an 'xon' message to thread A when its queue is not full anymore; thread B maintains a list of other threads waiting for such an 'xon' message.
+ - The code sends to thread B an `ntf-xon` message; this tells thread B to send an `xon` message to thread A when its queue is not full anymore; thread B maintains a list of other threads waiting for such an `xon` message.
- - When thread B's queue is not full anymore, it sends 'xon' messages to all threads blocked on itself.
+ - When thread B's queue is not full anymore, it sends `xon` messages to all threads blocked on itself.
- - Thread A keeps track of how many 'xoff' messages it received from any other thread; as long as an 'xoff' message has not been cancelled by a corresponding 'xon' message, thread A will not process any user message (but will still process SKAL messages, such as 'xon')
+ - Thread A keeps track of how many `xoff` messages it received from any other thread; as long as an `xoff` message has not been cancelled by a corresponding `xon` message, thread A will not process any user message (but will still process SKAL messages, such as `xon`)

 Note: SKAL messages never cause an xon/xoff trigger.